Fibonacci Sequence & Phi (Φ)

 • If you divide 144 by 377, the result is 0.382

-The ratios 1.618, 0.618, and 0.382 are very important when trading stocks, Forex, or any other financial asset.
-The Fibonacci ratios create an extended series of trading tools that are available in all modern trading platforms.
+These ratios—1.618, 0.618, and 0.382—are especially important in trading stocks, Forex, or other financial assets.
+Fibonacci ratios form the basis of a wide range of trading tools found in all modern trading platforms.

-Additionally, the Fibonacci sequence of numbers provides the background of various methodologies when trading the global markets.
-There are numerous theories and methods explaining the behavior of financial markets based solely on the Fibonacci numbers and their derived ratios.
-This sequence of numbers and their ratios can be found behind hundreds of trading systems worldwide.
+Moreover, the Fibonacci number sequence underpins various methodologies used in global market trading.
+Numerous theories and strategies explain market behavior based solely on Fibonacci numbers and their derived ratios.
+This sequence and its ratios are integral to hundreds of trading systems around the world.

 Fibonacci Sequence of Numbers and Phi

-As it was mentioned before, if we divide each Fibonacci number to the previous Fibonacci number the result is always close to 1.618.
-The number 1.618 is known as Phi (Φ).
+As mentioned earlier, if we divide each Fibonacci number by the one preceding it, the result consistently approaches 1.618.
+This number, 1.618, is known as Phi (Φ) or else the Golden Ratio.

 Phi (Φ) = 1.618033… (until infinity)